badescuga/CV/CV-dec-2018.md

 ## Education

-**BS, Computer Science**, University of Bucharest, Department of Mathematics and Computer Science, *2008 – 2011*
+**BS, Computer Science**, University of Bucharest, Department of Mathematics and Computer Science, *October 2008 –  June 2011*

-c#, opengl, xna, networking, artificial-intelligence, c++, javascript, oop, machine-learning

-developed a software for the university that calculated income for staff according to ranks, hours worked and responsibilities (ruby on rails)

-developed a yahoo messenger-like application that helped people communicate (java)

-developed a 3d flying game (XNA/c#)

 ---

-**Master of Computer Science, Software engineering**, University of Bucharest, Department of Mathematics and Computer Science, *2015 – 2017*
+**Master of Computer Science, Software engineering**, University of Bucharest, Department of Mathematics and Computer Science, *October 2015*

-agile-project-management, project-management, scaling
+- not finished